DarkStarSword/3d-fixes/Miasmata/README.md

   not quite right - they appear to hover slightly above the surface of the water rather than being below the object being reflected.
 - Update to latest Helix Mod.
+- Move sky depth to infinity, such that it no longer varies with convergence.

 Known Issues
 ------------